dapr/components-contrib/tests/certification/bindings/azure/blobstorage/README.md

 - TODO: Delete
   - Successful delete
   - File does not exist
+  - No "deleteSnapshots" option despite snapshots
+  - Verify snaphotOptions include/only
 - TODO: Create
   - No filename specified
   - Filename specified